Nigeria: Languages

-525 languages have been spoken in Nigeria; eight of them are now extinct.
+Five hundred and twenty-five languages have been spoken in Nigeria; out of these 525 languages, eight are now extinct.
 In some areas of Nigeria, ethnic groups speak more than one language.
 The official language of Nigeria, English, was chosen to facilitate the cultural and linguistic unity of the country, owing to the influence of British colonisation which ended in 1960.
+Nigerian Pidgin English, first used by British and African slavers to facilitate the Atlantic slave trade in the late 17th century, has replaced the native language for many Nigerians.
 Many French speakers from surrounding countries have influenced the English spoken in the border regions of Nigeria and some Nigerian citizens have become fluent enough in French to work in the surrounding countries.
 The French spoken in Nigeria may be mixed with some native languages and English.

 The major languages spoken in Nigeria represent three major families of languages of Africa: the majority are Niger-Congo languages, such as Igbo, Yoruba, Ibibio, Ijaw, Fulfulde, Ogoni, and Edo.
 Kanuri, spoken in the northeast, primarily in Borno and Yobe State, is part of the Nilo-Saharan family, and Hausa is an Afroasiatic language.
 Even though most ethnic groups prefer to communicate in their languages, English as the official language is widely used for education, business transactions and official purposes.
 English as a first language is used by only a small minority of the country's urban elite, and it is not spoken at all in some rural areas.
 Hausa is the most widely spoken of the three main languages spoken in Nigeria.

-With the majority of Nigeria's populace in the rural areas, the major languages of communication in the country remain indigenous languages.
+With the majority of Nigeria's populace in rural areas, the major languages of communication in the country remain indigenous languages.
 Some of the largest of these, notably Yoruba and Igbo, have derived standardised languages from several different dialects and are widely spoken by those ethnic groups.
 Nigerian Pidgin English, often known simply as "Pidgin" or "Broken" (Broken English), is also a popular lingua franca, though with varying regional influences on dialect and slang.
 The pidgin English or Nigerian English is widely spoken within the Niger Delta Region.